 Blind faith in technology?
 Looking for answers online?
-Using speculative design as a tool, Heaven to the Cloud recontextualises digital rituals into culturally familiar forms of ceremony--a choral performance, artefacts, and liturgy--in an attempt to better illuminate the complexities of the commodified internet. ↓
+Using speculative design as a tool and religion as a medium, Heaven to the Cloud recontextualises digital rituals into culturally familiar forms of ceremony--a choral performance, artefacts, and liturgy--in an attempt to better illuminate the complexities of the commodified internet.

 Exploring the two-dimensionality of online life, the project uses online behaviour interpreted by artificial intelligence to examine algorithmic integrity of commercial profiling.
 Used in targeted advertising and content curation, IBM Watson (known as a Natural Languge AI) analyses the language of social media accounts to create consumer personality profiles of users--in this case, the tweeted gospels of Jesus Christ.

 Performance by Alice Beverley, Charlotte Walters, John Laichena, and Tom Norrington.
 Video recording by Lea Silvestrucci.
 Audio recording by Barney Kass.
 Performed at St Thomas on Bethnal Green in London.

 "O Salutaris Online Hostia" Lyrics by IBM Watson AI via consumer personality profile >> Originally written by St. Thomas Aquinas.
 Adapted from composition of "O salutaris hostia" by Monsignor Lorenzo Perosi.

 Civilisation used to look to the heavens for answers; this search has taken a dramatic turn toward technology and the answers found in "the cloud".
 With this in mind, the multi-dimensionality of such a dynamic, well-known figure provides an opportunity to consider how we relate to ourselves and others in a world dominated by two-dimensional screens and algorithms.